MobileFirstLLC/extension-cli/guide/03-xt-build.md

   "commands_watch_path": "./src"
 ```

-then run build in dev mode with watch enabled.
+then run build in `dev` mode with `--watch` flag.
 Any changes under `./src` directory will cause custom commands to re-run.